coreinfrastructure/best-practices-badge/doc/criteria.md

   identify some dynamic analysis tools.
   <sup>[<a href="#dynamic_analysis">dynamic_analysis</a>]</sup>
-- <a name="dynamic_analysis_unsafe"></a>It is SUGGESTED that if the software is application-level software written using a memory-unsafe language (such as C or C++) then at least one tool to detect memory safety problems will be used during at least one dynamic tool use.
+- <a name="dynamic_analysis_unsafe"></a>It is SUGGESTED that if the software is application-level software written using a memory-unsafe language (e.g., C or C++) then at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used with a mechanism to detect memory safety problems such as buffer overwrites.
-  Examples of memory safety tools include Address Sanitizer (ASAN) and [valgrind](http://valgrind.org/).
+  Examples of mechanisms to detect memory safety problems include Address Sanitizer (ASAN) and [valgrind](http://valgrind.org/).
+  Widespread assertions would also work.
   If the software is not application-level, or is not in a memory-unsafe language, then this criterion is automatically met.
   <sup>[<a href="#dynamic_analysis_unsafe">dynamic_analysis_unsafe</a>]</sup>
 - <a name="dynamic_analysis_enable_assertions"></a>It is SUGGESTED that
   the software include many run-time assertions that are checked during dynamic analysis.